Sample size re-estimation in Phase 2 Dose-Finding: Conditional power vs. Bayesian predictive power: Bayesian approach for SSR

+From the above formulation, PP is viewed as an extension of CP, which is to average the previous CP over different possibilities of treatment effect using its posterior distribution.
+Without much effort, the formula can be slightly modified to define PP for multiple trend tests.

-As pointed out by \citet{dallow_2011}, different from CP, the PP function is not necessarily monotonic as we increase the sample size.
-For example, when the stage 1 result has already been significant, we may observe a U-shaped ``PP vs. $n_2$'' curve.
+As pointed out by \citet{dallow_2011}, different from CP, the PP function is not necessarily monotonic as the sample size increases.
+For example, when the stage 1 result has already been significant, it is possible to observe a U-shaped ``PP vs. $n_2$'' curve.
 Also, PP does not always increase to 100\% as the final sample size increases.
-Therefore, when we use PP for SSR design instead of CP, special attention has to be paid to take care of these differences.
+Therefore, { when PP is selected for SSR instead of CP}, special attention has to be paid to take care of these differences.
+From historical experience in literature, the sample size increase required to reach a high target PP level, such as 90\%, under a targeted effect may be substantially greater than the sample size targeting CP at the same level.
+Therefore, if a high PP target is selected, there might be considerable price to pay for the extra power.